William Clito: Claimant to the English Crown

+The White Ship

+Henry finally embarked for England on 25 November 1120.
+Henry allowed his son William Adelin, as well as his illegitimate son Richard, to follow him as passengers onboard the White Ship, and they were joined by much of the younger Anglo-Norman nobility.
+The port side of the White Ship crashed upon a rock, capsizing the entire vessel and sending many of the passengers to their deaths, including William and Richard.
+Henry lost both his only legitimate son, and the dynastic security he came with.

+The event transformed William Clito's fortunes.
+At the state of events after the White Ship, William was the most plausible heir to the English throne.
+He was now 18, popular, healthy, and a military veteran of multiple campaigns.
+William was known as a young man of significant martial prowess, charm, and charisma.

-The death by drowning in the White Ship disaster of William Adelin, Henry's only legitimate son, on 25 November 1120 transformed William Clito's fortunes.
-He was now a contender for the thrones of England and Normandy, and a significant party of Norman aristocrats adopted his cause.
-Henry's problems became worse, as William Adelin had been betrothed to Matilda, daughter of Count Fulk V of Anjou, and Fulk demanded the return of her dowry of several castles and towns in the county of Maine, between Normandy and Anjou.
+Henry's problems became worse, as William Adelin had been married to Matilda, daughter of Count Fulk V of Anjou, and Fulk demanded the return of her dowry of several castles and towns in the county of Maine, between Normandy and Anjou.
 Henry refused.
 Fulk, in turn, betrothed his daughter Sibylla to William Clito, giving to him the entire county of Maine as her dowry.
 King Henry appealed astutely to canon law, however, and the marriage was eventually annulled in August 1124 on the grounds that the couple were within the prohibited degree of kinship.
+Henry finally named a new heir by 1126–his daughter Empress Matilda–and had the barons swear on oath of loyalty to her in January 1127.

-In the meantime, a serious aristocratic rebellion broke out in Normandy in favour of William, but was defeated by Henry's intelligence network and the lack of organisation of the leaders, who were defeated at the Battle of Bourgthéroulde in March 1124.
+In the meantime, a serious aristocratic rebellion broke out in Normandy in favour of William, primarily led by Amaury de Montfort but was defeated by Henry's intelligence network and the lack of organisation of the leaders, who were defeated at the Battle of Bourgthéroulde in March 1124.
+Amaury's revolt included many young members of the Norman aristocracy, including Waleran of Meulan.
 Louis VI was distracted from active intervention as Henry I persuaded his son-in-law Emperor Henry V to threaten Louis from the east.

+Still, after this great effort, William enjoyed substantial support from the Anglo-Norman nobility to succeed Henry.
+In January of 1127, Louis married Clito to his wife's half-sister, Jeanne (or Joanna) of Montferrat.
+He then granted William the castles of the French Vexin, including Mantes.